monoclecat/latent-conditioned-SAC/tools/README.md

 The location of the gym xml file is in the python sideloadpackages of your enviroment.

 In general the skybox should be white and the floor should be completly black so the horizon can be detected (The xml files will do that for the given enviroments).
+Please have a look at the image in the folder "exampleImage" for the target image configuration.

 ## Create Pictogram for Skills